 A Coffee Table with an Industrial Look and Faux Metal Sides

 Mixing dark stained woods with metal is always such a neat look… The DIY plans to build a Monette Coffee Table can be finished with a stained top and drawer fronts, and metallic paint on the cabinet box itself to mimic the look of metal.
-The plans feature a large square top, three drawers, and casters on the bottom for easy movement.
+This wooden square coffee table features a large top, three drawers, and casters on the bottom for easy movement.
 This is a very easy plan that can be completed in a weekend!

 - 1-1/4″ pocket hole screws (<– affiliate link!)